conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### __Word Similarity__

 Topic grouping was just the beginning of the analysis and I wanted to bring in the ability to group words by similarity.
 This can be a beneficial tool in understanding how one uses diction and uses word association.
-Using a model called Word2Vec, each word is given a directional vector and words most similar to it will be aligned along the same direction.
+Using a modeling method called `Word2Vec`, each word is given a directional vector and words most similar to it will be aligned along the same direction.
 This is done on a multidimensional plane and difficult to interpret but to help us visualize the model outputs I put them into a t-SNE plot to reorient onto a 2-D space.

 ![Word Vectors](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/t-sne.png)

 After the model was compiled, I wanted to isolate particular words that appeared frequently and understand what other similar words he associated with it.
 I started with _'Love'_:

-### _Most Similar to:_ __Love__
+### _Most Similar to_ __Love__

 ```
 [('fadin', 0.5092264413833618),